Malicorne 2

 Malicorne (aka Malicorne 2 or Le Mariage anglais) is the second studio album by Malicorne, released in November 1975 on the Hexagone label and distributed by WEA.
 It is sometimes referred to as Le Mariage anglais because the album is simply called "Malicorne" and "Le Mariage anglais" is the first track.

-Content

-The musical arrangements are similar to contemporary English group The Albion Band, but with a smaller electric element and more emphasis on traditional Celtic instrumentation.

 Track listing

 All songs are traditional, arrangements by Malicorne – except for "La Fille aux chansons (Marion s'y promène)": trad.; 2nd movement composed by Malicorne).